0xInfection/TIDoS-Framework/README.md

 There are some bruteforce modules to be added:
 - Some more of Enumeraton Techniques (like a multithreaded admin panel finder).
-- Lots more of OSINT & Stuff (let that be a secret).
+- Lots more of OSINT & Stuff (let that be a suspense).

 ### Known Bugs: